melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="2704" height="302" alt="percentage change in donation amount" src="https://github.com/user-attachments/assets/edf2dd8f-fda9-45c6-8a58-a66c7c459805" />

 * July starts off strong with a total donation amount of $1.3M but donations had significantly decreased compared to the beginning of the year.
-The initial spike in donations are likely due to new year fundraising efforts.
+The initial spike in donations is likely due to new year donations made to the org.
 During the holiday season (i.e., November and December), we again see an increase in donations to nearly $1M -- a 302% MoM increase in total donations from November.

 * Donations again slowed down in the new year, but picked right back up in April and May 2025 with a peak change of 801%.